Dr. No (film): Cast

-Additional cast members include Lester Pendergast as Quarrel's friend Puss Feller, William Foster-Davis as Police Superintendent Duff, Dolores Keator as Strangways' personal assistant Mary Trueblood, and Anthony Chinn as Chen, one of No's lab technicians who was impersonated by Bond.
+Additional cast members include William Foster-Davis as Police Superintendent Duff, Dolores Keator as Strangways' personal assistant Mary Trueblood, Lester Prendergast as Quarrel's friend Puss Feller, and Anthony Chinn as Chen, one of No's lab technicians who was impersonated by Bond.
 Byron Lee and the Dragonaires appear as themselves, performing at Puss Feller's nightclub.
 Milton Reid, who later acted in The Spy Who Loved Me, appears as one of Dr. No's guards.

 Production

 Ian Fleming first wrote Dr. No as a television outline for film producer Henry Morgenthau III to promote the Jamaican tourism industry.
 After this project fell through Fleming began meeting with Canadian film producer Harry Saltzman about making a screen adaptation.
-Although Fleming was not a fan of the "kitchen-sink realist" genre Saltzman was known for producing, after seeing Saturday Night and Sunday Morning Fleming sold him the rights to all of the James Bond novels except Casino Royale and Thunderball for $50,000.
+Although Fleming was not a fan of the "kitchen-sink realist" genre Saltzman was known for producing, after seeing Saturday Night and Sunday Morning, Fleming sold him the rights to all of the James Bond novels except Casino Royale and Thunderball for $50,000.
 After Saltzman gained the rights for the novel, he initially had trouble financing the project.
 Screenwriter Wolf Mankowitz introduced Saltzman to Albert R. "Cubby" Broccoli, who wanted the rights to the novels and attempted to buy them from Saltzman.
 Saltzman did not want to sell the rights to Broccoli and instead, they formed a partnership to make the films.
 A number of Hollywood film studios did not want to fund the films, finding them "too British" or "too blatantly sexual".
-Eventually the two received authorisation from United Artists to produce Dr. No, to be released in 1962.
+Eventually, the two received authorisation from United Artists to produce Dr. No, to be released in 1962.
 Saltzman and Broccoli created two companies: Danjaq, which was to hold the rights to the films, and Eon Productions, which was to produce them.
-The partnership between Broccoli and Saltzman lasted until 1975 when tensions during the filming of The Man with the Golden Gun led to an acrimonious split and Saltzman sold his shares of Danjaq to United Artists.
+The partnership between Broccoli and Saltzman lasted until 1975, when tensions during the filming of The Man with the Golden Gun led to an acrimonious split, and Saltzman sold his shares of Danjaq to United Artists.

-Initially Broccoli and Saltzman had wanted to produce the eighth Bond novel, 1961's Thunderball, as the first film, but there was an ongoing legal dispute between the screenplay's co-author, Kevin McClory, and Ian Fleming.
+Initially, Broccoli and Saltzman had wanted to produce the eighth Bond novel, 1961's Thunderball, as the first film, but there was an ongoing legal dispute between the screenplay's co-author, Kevin McClory, and Ian Fleming.
 As a result, Broccoli and Saltzman chose Dr. No: the timing was apposite, with claims that American rocket testing at Cape Canaveral had problems with rockets going astray.